 ➽ Direction Santa Justa Station

-At the exit, turn right up to the beginning of the cab queue.
+When you exit, head right and walk up to the front of the taxi line.
 The stop is right there.
-You'll find a ticket office to buy your ticket.
+You’ll find a ticket booth where you can buy your ticket.

-When you get off, turn right - the entrance is 30m away.
+When you get off, head to the right; the entrance is 30 meters away.

 Santa Justa Station